wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-1.10.md

   - `Builder.confirmBiometricAuthentication()` - use equal method in `PowerAuthBiometricConfiguration.Builder` instead.
   - `Builder.authenticateOnBiometricKeySetup()` - use equal method in `PowerAuthBiometricConfiguration.Builder` instead.
   - `Builder.enableFallbackToSharedBiometryKey()` - use equal method in `PowerAuthBiometricConfiguration.Builder` instead.

+- The following classes and interfaces are now deprecated:
+  - `IPersistActivationWithBiometricsListener` - use `IPersistActivationListener` instead.

 - Due to removed support of recovery codes, the following classes and methods are no longer available:
   - Methods removed in `PowerAuthSDK`: